Xinhui-99/UFDA/README.md

-# UFDA-Universal-Federated-Domain-Adaptation-with-Practical-Assumptions
+# UFDA-Universal-Federated-Domain-Adaptation-with-Practical-Assumptions--accepted by AAAI 2024
 Universal Federated Domain Adaptation with Practical Assumptions